Market Entry Guide Thailand.

 This section explains the common investment vehicles available to foreign investors, the procedures to be followed in order to establish them and related regulations for each investment mode.

 Table 1 lists the most common modes of setting up businesses by foreign investors and their governing laws.
 In addition to the various modes of businesses listed in the table, a partnership is another common mode.
-However, due to the ownership restrictions, foreigners are generally not able to operate their businesses as partnerships in Thailand.
+However, due to the owners

 Source: Board of Investment, Thailand